Madhuram's Eggless Cooking

 Instructions

-• Blend silken tofu and yogurt separately; measure ½ cup each.
-In a small bowl mix together the pureed tofu, yogurt, milk and vanilla extract.
+• Blend the silken tofu until smooth and measure ½ cup.
+Measure ½ cup yogurt and set aside.
+In a small bowl, mix together the blended tofu, yogurt, milk, and vanilla extract.

-• In another bowl sift together the flour, baking powder, baking soda and salt; set aside.
+• In another bowl, sift together the flour, baking powder, baking soda, and salt.

-• Cream the butter and sugar in a large bowl until it's light and fluffy.
-It will take about 5 minutes.
-To this mixture add the liquid ingredients in 3 additions, beating well after each addition.
+• In a large bowl, cream the butter and sugar until light and fluffy, about 5 minutes.
+Add the tofu and yogurt mixture in 3 additions, beating well after each addition.

-• Now combine the dry ingredients and blend well.
+• Add the dry ingredients and mix until combined.

-• Pour the batter into the prepared pan and bake for about 60-70 minutes or until a toothpick inserted in the center of the cake comes out clean.
-Mine was done in 60 minutes.
+• Pour the batter into the prepared pan and bake for 60 to 70 minutes or until a toothpick inserted in the center comes out clean.

-• Remove the pan from the oven and let it cool on a wire rack.
-You will be able to remove the cake from the pan in about 20-25 minutes.
-Keep the cake on the wire rack and let it cool completely.
+• Remove the pan from the oven and place it on a wire rack.
+Let it cool for 20 to 25 minutes, then remove the cake from the pan and let it cool completely on the rack.

 My Notes

-4. If you don't have a bundt pan, use a 13x9 inch pan instead and bake for about 35-45 minutes.
+6. If you do not have a bundt pan, use a 13 by 9 inch pan and bake for 35 to 45 minutes.

 Taste & Texture